Medicine in the medieval Islamic world: Medical ethics

 Physicians like al-Razi wrote about the importance of morality in medicine, and may have presented, together with Avicenna and Ibn al-Nafis, the first concept of ethics or "practical philosophy" in Islamic medicine.
-Al-Razi wrote his treatise "Kitab al-tibb al-ruhani" also known as "Book on Spritual Physick" on popular ethics.
+Al-Razi wrote his treatise "Kitab al-tibb al-ruhani" also known as "Book on Spiritual Physick" on popular ethics.
 He felt that it was important not only for the physician to be an expert in his field, but also to be a role model.
-His ideas on medical ethics were divided into three concepts: the physician's responsibility to patients and to self, and also the patients’ responsibility to physicians.
+His ideas on medical ethics were divided into three concepts: the physician's responsibility to patients and to self, and also the patients' responsibility to physicians.

 The earliest surviving Arabic work on medical ethics is Ishaq ibn 'Ali al-Ruhawi's Adab al-Tabib (أدب الطبيب, "Morals of the physician" or "Practical Medical Deontology") and was based on the works of Hippocrates and Galen.
 Although, it should be mentioned that unlike Hippocrates, Galen did not propose a definite medical ethic code.
 Morals of the physician was al-Ruhawi's introductory comment to elevate the practice of medicine in order to aid the ill and enlist the help of God in his support.
 He quotes Hippocrates that the medical arts involve three factors: the illness, the patient, and the physician.
 The book consisted of twenty chapters on various topics related to medical ethics.
 In the first chapter of his book, al-Ruhawi declared that the truth is more important for physicians who follow rational ethics and the medical injunctions.
 Al-Ruhawi regarded physicians as "guardians of souls and bodies", and insisted them to use proper medical etiquette for strong medical ethics and not to ignore theoretical overtones.
 In pre-Islamic times, there were problems of a lack of part of an element of struggle and conflict to resolve ethical diffculites.
 Al-Ruhawi helped bridge this gap.

 The Islamic medical ethics can be discovered as two types of topics, the Adab literature and the classic Islamic legal tradition.
 With Adab literature, its main course of action is to mainly promote the universal virtues and morals that exists.
 Its main goal is to promote the importance of ethical behaviors, good manners, and social etiquette that can then intern be applied to all human beings that exists no matter what their religious background is or even what cultural background that they derived from.
 Due to this Adab literature is very universal and appeals to a wide variety of religion and cultural background out there.
 On the other hand, with the Islamic legal traditions, it can be traced back and grounded in the Islamic laws and the jurisprudence.
 The Islamic legal tradition is often brought in and used when there are certain ethical dilemmas that needs to be dealt with.
 These can be things such as biomedical issues and the Islamic legal traditions is closely connected to the Islamic medical ethics and laws.